10 Keys to a Successful Business Plan

 - Outline exactly what you need to do to breakeven every month?

 A bank or investor will almost certainly require a business plan if you want money.
-And if borrowing money is not part of your growth plan then I can almost guarantee with 100% certainty that your business will not grow.
+And if borrowing money is not part of your growth plan then I can almost guarantee with 100% certainty, your business will not grow.
 Money is ALWAYS a key resource with business growth and creating a self-sustaining business.

 But a successful business plan helps you with more than just getting money from a bank.
 It will help you communicate what to do next with those that are helping you grow a self-sustaining business – your employees, your advisors, your strategic partners, your suppliers, etc.